lyjacky11/lyjacky11/README.md

 -->

 ### Hi there! 👋
-My name is Jacky Ly and I'm a co-op student studying Computer Science at Ryerson University.
-I build and develop websites in HTML5/CSS3, JavaScript, React, and applications in Java, Python, and C#.
+Hi there!
+My name is Jacky Ly and I'm currently a co-op student studying Computer Science at Ryerson University.

+I build and develop web apps in HTML5, CSS3, JavaScript, React, and other applications in Java, Python, C#, and more!
 Check out my projects and [GitHub repositories](https://github.com/lyjacky11?tab=repositories)!

 <!--
 - 🔭 I’m currently working on ...